geoflows/dclaw-apps/GoldBasin/goldbasin_example/readme.md

 %obliqueview_gca;

 ```
-Or modify the axis properties in `obliqueview_gca.m`.
+or, you can modify the axis properties in `obliqueview_gca.m`.

-* choose the variable in the solution vector q used for the color-scale in the plots in `setplot2.m:`
+* Choose the variable in the solution vector q used for the color-scale in the plots in `setplot2.m:`
 ```
 mq =1;                       % which component of q to plot
 ```
-For instance, set
+would color the flow based on the flow depth.
+If you set
 ```
 mq = 5;						% which component of q to plot
 ```
-would use a colorscale based on the fluid pressure.
+, the plots would use a colormap for the fluid pressure instead of the depth.

-* set colormaps in `setprob.m`:
+* The colormaps are specified in `setprob.m`:

 ```
 if mq==6